telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 ## Configure the iOS Simulator

-The later versions of the iOS simulators, which are accessible through XCode, use the OS system proxy by default.
+The later versions of the iOS simulators, accessible through XCode, use the OS system proxy by default.
 However, due to [a security limitation](https://developer.apple.com/forums/thread/124056), the iOS simulator won't access the folders containing the trust certificates.
 To capture HTTPS traffic, you must manually export the Fiddler Everywhere certificate and install it on your iOS simulator.

 1. In Fiddler Everywhere, go to **Settings** > **HTTPS** > **Advanced Settings**.

-1. Use the **Export root certificate** to export the Fiddler Everywhere certificate to your **Desktop** folder.
+1. Use the **Export root certificate(DER/Binary format)** option from the drop-down menu.
+As a result, the `FiddlerRootCertificate.crt` file will be created in the **Desktop** folder.

 1. Start the iOS simulator.